AnnaAmidani/simple-trade/README.md

-# simple-trade
+##*Trading session simulator*

-Trading session simulator.
+A sample library for managing and executing trading operations on a set of stocks.

-A sample library for managing and executing stocks operations.
+This program executes some common calculations on a set of stocks based on a random number of sell or buy trades.

 To run use:
-java -jar super-simple-trade-0.0.1-SNAPSHOT.jar
+java -jar super-simple-trade.jar